What is the best protein powder without lecithin?

 What is lecithin?

-To put it simply, lecithin is a group of fatty substances derived from soy beans or sunflower seeds.
-It is added to processed foods to create a smooth, creamy texture, and to prevent separation.
-Basically, lecithin provides a dairy-like mouthfeel without the dairy.
+To put it simply, lecithin is a group of fatty substances.
+It is added to processed foods to create a creamy texture, and to prevent separation.
 It is therefore no surprise that manufacturers like to add lecithin to protein powder.

+We make protein powder without lecithin, or any food additives for that matter.
 Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

-When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
-Food additives are not the only thing to look out for when buying protein powder, however.
+When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, additives are ingredients that you cannot pronounce.
+Food additives are not the only thing to avoid when buying protein powder, however.
 There are several other ingredients that can upset your stomach.